C. V. S. K. Sarma

 Dr. C. V. S. K. Sarma (born 1953) is an economist and a retired IAS officer (1980 batch) with exceptional public service record.
 He served as an IAS officer from 1980 to 2013, and retired as the Agriculture Production Commissioner & Spl.
 Chief Secretary to Government, Agriculture & Coop.
 Department, Government of Andhra Pradesh.
 He was also the Vice Chancellor, A.P.
 Horticulture University before he retired.

 Early life

 Born in Repalle, a town in Guntur district of the Indian state of Andhra Pradesh, he completed his early education from schools in the town.
 He thereafter joined Delhi University where he completed his B.A.(Hon.)Economics in 1974.
-In 1976, he completed his masters in Economics from Delhi school of Economics, Delhi University, New Delhi, India.
+In 1976, he completed his master's in Economics from Delhi school of Economics, Delhi University, New Delhi, India.
 Later, in 1991, he left and went for study, doing his M.B.A. in Management from University of Ljubljana in Slovenia, Europe.
-By 2000, he had completed his Ph.D. in Economics from University of Southern California, Los Angeles, CA, United States.
+By 2000, he had completed his Ph.D. in economics from the University of Southern California.

 Sarma is married to Chavali Laxmi and the couple have a son named Arvind Krishna and a daughter Aruna Chavali.